Virginia Boat Registration Requirements, DWR Renewal & Fees (2026)

 Registration Renewal in Virginia

-Renewal Period 3 years (triennial registration)
+Renewal Period3 years (triennial registration)

-Renewal Fee Same as registration fee for the applicable class (triennial cycle).
-DWR sends renewal reminders 45 days before expiration.
+Renewal FeeSame as the registration fee for the applicable 3-year class; DWR says email renewal reminders are sent 45 days before expiration when an email is on record.

 Renew Online